oberfeld/oberdocker/README.md

 - Create an account `oberfeld-it`
 - Register my credit card
 - On S3 create the bucket that you will specify in the `.env` file
-- im the IAM of this account, create the user who's ID and secret, you will specify in the `.env` file.
+- in the IAM of this account, create the user, whose ID and secret, you will specify in the `.env` file.
 - Apply to this backup-user the needed rights
     - TBD